Pink Floyd co-founder says new 'Wall' an anti-war protest film

 "The Wall Live" kicked off in Toronto in 2010 and ran to 2013.
 It became one of the top grossing concert tours of all time as it grew to more than 200 shows in Europe, North and South America and Australia.

-Waters said he had welcomed the opportunity to spread the album's core message that politicians and citizens must work to overcome the divisions fuelling the wars we see today.
+Waters said he had welcomed the opportunity to spread the album's core message that politicians and citizens must work to overcome the divisions fueling the wars we see today.

 "It's very easy for people to say ... that will never happen, because they are this, and they are that.
 And you can't talk to them," he told Reuters.